 - Education.
 As mentioned previously, a primary cause of dental anxiety is fear of the unknown and potential discomfort.
 Combating these things can only be done with proper patient education and clear communication.
 During your consultation, leading up to your appointment, during the procedure, and following post-op, your care team will walk you through the process and discuss any concerns you may have.
 We are at your disposal, please ask any questions that pop into your mind, no matter how big or small they may seem.

-- Quality Support Systems.
+- Support.
 Facing fear alone can make it more difficult to work through.
 Identifying people who can offer support before and after your appointments will help combat those anxious thoughts and feelings.
-Please reach out to our office if we can be of support to you.
+Please reach out to our office with any questions or concerns surrounding your treatment; we can be of support to you.

 Remember, proper oral care is an important aspect of our overall health.
 We understand that fear and anxiety, especially within medical organizations, can be quite the mountain to climb.
 It’s very important to find a dental office or oral surgeon that prioritizes your health and well-being to help defeat those anxious feelings.
 Know you are not alone, and remember that on the other side of fear is trust in your provider!